Entity Categories for the Swedish eID Framework

 Service Contract Entity Category identifiers are indented for performing service matching based on contracts, or business agreements, between providing and consuming services.

-All Service Contract identifiers are prefixed with http://id.swedenconnect.se/contract/<org>, where org is identifier for the defining organization.
+All Service Contract identifiers are prefixed with http://id.swedenconnect.se/contract/<org>

-The meaning of different contracts and business agreements are out of scope for this specification.
-Instead the federation operator, or other parties, may define identifiers suitable for representing how consuming and providing services should be matched based on their respective agreements.
+The meaning of different contracts and business agreements are out of scope for this specification, instead the federation operator, or other parties, may define identifiers suitable for representing how consuming and providing services should be matched based on their respective agreements.

 6. General Entity Categories